Blugold-Group/bletchley/Bletchley/README.md

     - [x] Keccack

 3. A static tool which tests a ciphertext for the above ciphers
-    - Uses hardcoded values with distinct characteristics of ciphertexts goven by these algorithms
+    - Uses hardcoded values with distinct characteristics of ciphertexts given by these algorithms

 4. Case transformers (upper to lowercase and vice versa)

 And the crown jewel

-5. A dynamic tool built on machine learning which analyses ciphertext and gives best guesses as to what the cipher is and what steps can be taken to decrypt the ciphertext
+5. A dynamic tool using machine learning to guess what cipher was used to encrypt a ciphertext (works with the following ciphers)

+     - [x] Vigenere
+     - [x] Atbash
+     - [x] Baconian
+     - [ ] Caesar
+     - [ ] Affine

 The power givin by this repo is the ability to string various "departments" (tools) together, creating a dynamic solution finding tool.